-- (i) Unit credit shall be awarded only for courses that include concepts and skills based on the Georgia Performance Standards (GPS) or Common Core Georgia Performance Standards (CCGPS) for grades 9-12 or those approved by the State Board of Education.
-Unit credit may be awarded for courses offered in the middle grades that meet 9-12 GPS or CCGPS requirements.
-The Individualized Education Program (IEP), if applicable, shall specify whether core courses taken as part of an IEP shall receive core unit credit. - (ii) No course credit may be awarded for courses in which instruction is based on the GPS for grades K-8. - (iii) Completion of diploma requirements does not necessarily qualify students for the HOPE Scholarship Program.
+- (i) Unit credit shall be awarded only for courses that include concepts and skills based on the Georgia Performance Standards (GPS) for grades 9-12 or those approved by the State Board of Education.
+Unit credit may be awarded for courses offered in the middle grades that meet 9-12 GPS requirements.
+The Individualized Education Program (IEP) shall specify whether core courses taken as part of an IEP shall receive core unit credit. - (ii) No course credit may be awarded for courses in which instruction is based on the GPS for grades K-8. - (iii) Completion of diploma requirements does not necessarily qualify students for the HOPE Scholarship Program.